Hours of instruction are as follows:

 Students can participate in a range of school organised “after school” sports.
 These are ‘over and above’ those offered as part of the school curriculum.
 The School has a set of sport uniforms for team events.
 These are to be returned as soon as possible, after the event.

 Education Outside the Classroom is an excellent way for children to relate to others and to experience new things and new challenges.
 Birchville School promotes E.O.T.C. but understands that activities need to be relevant and costs kept to a minimum.

 A wide range of Computer and Information Communication Technology is available in classrooms at Birchville School to support pupils in their education.
 It is expected that pupils will respect the use of these technologies.

-We ask that no outside software be used on the computers to safe guard the systems in place.
+We ask that no outside software or extensions be used any device to safe guard the systems and protection in place.

 School donations by Parent/Caregivers help pay for extra resources for Birchville School students.
 The Board of Trustees in consultation with parents endeavour to keep these as affordable as possible.

 Extra Curricular Costs

 From time to time parents/caregivers are asked to pay for extra curricular activities in the form of visiting groups, E.O.T.C programmes or specialist activities.
 We will try to give as much advanced warning of these as possible.
 If there are any problems with payment please feel free to contact your classroom teacher.